 Image Source: Pixabay

-Menstrual cups have been hitting off the shelves since the women’s changed its attitude towards products that they buy in terms of feminine hygiene or menstrual hygiene products.
+Menstrual cups have been hitting off the shelves since the women changed their attitude towards products that they buy in terms of feminine hygiene or menstrual hygiene products.

 Since a woman’s body is different from the other, it makes sense if there are several types of cervixes as well.
-Now, if you belong in the tilted cervix group, then surely you will have some questions concerning your uterus and in using a menstrual cup.
+Now, if you belong to the tilted cervix group, then surely you will have some questions concerning your uterus and using a menstrual cup.

 Commonly, the uterus sits upright, in an up-and-down, or a vertical position.
 However, in some women, the uterus or cervix is tipped backward, which points towards the lower back.
 And this is known as a tilted cervix, tipped, and retroverted uterus.

-If you think that this condition is rare, then you assumed wrong.
-In actual, a tilted uterus is quite common in 100 women, there are 20 women out there having this condition.
+If you think that this condition is rare, then you assume wrong.
+In actuality, a tilted uterus is quite common in 100 women, there are 20 women out there having this condition.

 A board-certified reproductive endocrinologist and infertility specialist at Reproductive Medicine Associates of Connecticut, and also an Ob-Gyn Dr. Hurwitz, stated that the tilted cervix condition is perfectly natural like this is just the way that some women are built.

-However, some cases were caused by physical changes within the body that causes this condition. the most common cause for this is the scar tissue due to endometriosis or fibroid.
+However, some cases were caused by physical changes within the body that caused this condition. the most common cause for this is the scar tissue due to endometriosis or fibroid.

 Because the scar tissue can weigh the uterus down or pull it towards the back, it results in a tilted cervix or a retroverted uterus.
 Additionally, the conditions that were said beforehand can also create scar tissue in the abdomen area which can also push the uterus backward.